Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/Enabling MFA for users.md

 2. What they have eg Tokens and badges.

 3. As well as what they are eg; fingerprints and face ID

+## Enabling MFA on AWS using the Identity and Access Management centre